Haydn Bunton Sr.: Life outside football

 Bunton enlisted in the Australian Army in 1943, at Blackboy Hill, Perth and was assigned to the Royal Australian Army Medical Corps.
 At the time he was discharged, in April 1945, Bunton (service no. WX37750) was serving with the 5th Motor Ambulance Convoy and held the substantive rank of corporal.

-He spent the 1946 SANFL season as an SANFL football field umpire and earned a very good reputation in a very short time, umpiring the 1946 SANFL Preliminary Final, with many believing he was very stiff not to umpire the grand final the following week.
+He spent the 1946 SANFL season as an SANFL football field umpire and earned a good reputation in a very short time, umpiring the 1946 SANFL Preliminary Final, with many believing he was very stiff not to umpire the grand final the following week.

 In 1949, 1950 and 1951, Bunton was the feature football writer for the Adelaide newspaper The Mail.

 Death and tributes

 On Thursday 1 September 1955, Bunton was critically injured when his car crashed into three gum trees 11 mi north of Gawler, South Australia.
 He was alone in the car, and he was treated at the scene for severe head injuries, a punctured lung, a fractured collarbone, fractured ribs, and shock.
 On Saturday morning, two days later, he rallied slightly to encourage his son Haydn Jr. in an important match for that day, telling him: "Go out and do your best, son."
 Bunton was declared dead on the night of Monday 5 September at the Royal Adelaide Hospital.
 He was buried at North Road Cemetery in Nailsworth, South Australia.

 In 1996, Bunton was named at left forward pocket in the AFL Team of the Century, and he was made an inaugural legend in the Australian Football Hall of Fame.

 Bunton was inducted into the Ovens & Murray Football League Hall of Fame in 2018.